menchel/mathematica-prolog-interpreter/README.md

     - Holds each interpreter part individualy. ▶️
 - system_tests 🧪
     - Holds checked tests for the interpreter. 🙂
+- demonstraition 🎭
+    - Holds a demonstration of the unification process. 🧨

 ## interpreter interface 🗺️
 The interpreter pakacge holds 2 functions: